lucidworks/apac-partnerkit-demo-starter/README.md

     - [6.
 Generate Recommendations](#6-generate-recommendations)
     - [7.
 Start App Studio](#7-start-app-studio)

 ___

 ## Introduction

 This is a starter demo template for Lucidworks partners.
 It contains a pre-configured Fusion App and an end user search application built using Lucidworks' App Studio.

+## License

+App Studio Enterprise comes with a 30-day trial license in `app-studio.lic`.
+Once this expires, contact your regional Lucidworks representative or contact Lucidworks via the website for a new license: https://lucidworks.com/company/contact/.

 ## Get Started